qlik-oss/enigma.js/examples/authentication/sense-using-ticket/README.md

 session as well).

 Please note that this approach uses root certificates that can be used to impersonate _anyone_ in your Qlik Sense Enterprise deployment, be careful.
-It also bypasses the Qlik Sense Proxy authentication/load-balancing.

 ## Prerequisites